techpleiad/jgit-jenkins-pipeline/README.md

 In this scenario this pipeline becomes a handy and fast solution.
 It will help you to release your code base for testing *i.e. in gitflow workflow terms start-release* and in another click once testing and bug fixing and done this pipeline will help you to merge the code in master and create a tag *in gitflow terms it means end-release*

 And the best part is **single click would orchestate this for all the microservices (git repositories)**.
-We just have to be follow some conventions and we deciplined in how we commit code and bring it to dev.
+We just have to be follow some conventions and be disciplined in how we commit code and bring it to dev.
 Rest everything will be taken care by this pipeline.

 ## How this pipeline works